 It won’t be the most profitable energy company to own.
 But it is among the safest.
 And it pays a fat dividend that’s safe.

 Conservative Dividend Stock #2: Realty Income (O)

 Realty Income (O) is one of the highest-quality and best-run REITs on the market.
 Cash flow from a conservative portfolio of 6,500 properties has enabled the company to amass a phenomenal track record of paying dividends—to such an extent that Realty Income actually has the audacity to refer to itself as “The Monthly Dividend Company.”

-Despite trouble at a very small percentage of its properties (namely movie theaters and fitness centers), the REIT actually grew year-over-year earnings in the first nine months of this year.
+Despite trouble at a very small percentage of its properties (namely movie theaters and fitness centers), the REIT actually grew year-over-year revenues in the first nine months of the pandemic.
 The stock has been unjustifiably held back because of its association with retail properties.
-As a result, the price is down 20% YTD.
+As a result, the stock is still trading below pre-pandemic highs.